-Overview of the Capstone Process
+Overview of the Honors Thesis Process

 Start Planning more concretely early in your Junior year.
-By this time you attend a Junior Capstone Assembly, you should at least have an interest that you want to narrow down into a topic.
+By this time you attend a Junior Thesis Assembly, you should at least have an interest that you want to narrow down into a topic.

 Once you have found your advisor and developed your topic and project plan, submit your official proposal to Honors.

 Once you are a senior (and have been working on your project for a while) you will submit an update of your project to Honors.
 This is your way of letting us know that you are making progress, and that your advisor agrees as to the pace and quality of your work.
 Around the time of your update, you should also find your Honors reader, and let Honors know who that person is.
-In November of your senior year, you'll submit one chapter / section of a draft of your final Capstone to your advisor and your Capstone Coordinator.
+In November of your senior year, you'll submit one chapter / section of a draft of your final Thesis to your advisor and your Thesis Coordinator.

 499 Course Registration

-Turn-In and Present Your Capstone
+Turn-In and Present Your Thesis